 Most small business owners and marketers focus on the “big fish” of social media sites for their social efforts and lead generation.
 Commonly, they look to Twitter, Facebook, and LinkedIn for generating leads.
-However, many are neglect using Instagram for business marketing.
+However, many neglect using Instagram for business marketing.

 With over 200,000,000 (yes, that is 200 million) active monthly users, there is no reason your business should not be looking at ways to use Instagram for business to explore opportunities for cultivating meaningful relationships with current and potential customers.

 Before we jump into some Instagram tips, you first need to know who your target audience is.
 If you don’t know who you are targeting, it will make it very difficult to be successful at what you are doing.
 Your business needs to know their likes/dislikes, messaging they respond to, and ultimately what their pain points are.
 Most important, you need to react to messages in effective way on right time.

 Knowing these characteristics, you can tailor your Instagram images and videos to touch and target on these issues.